 There’s a “tidal wave of new capacity coming,” Cohen said in a telephone interview yesterday from New York.
 “That’s the wall of worry that investors have to climb if you are out to invest in the story,” he said, referring to Fibria.

 The outlook for pulp supply and prices may prompt Fibria, which sells the material to consumer-products makers Kimberly- Clark Corp. and Procter & Gamble Co.
-(PG), to drop a plan to expand its Tres Lagoas mill as the company seeks to limit investments and sell assets to cut debt.
+(PG:US), to drop a plan to expand its Tres Lagoas mill as the company seeks to limit investments and sell assets to cut debt.
 Chief Executive Officer Marcello Castelli said in August that although a final decision about the plant expansion hadn’t been made yet, the plan wouldn’t be submitted to the company’s board this year.

 “It’s positive to see the mill being canceled or delayed,” Cohen said.
 “They are the lowest-cost producer in the world, so if the lowest-cost producer in the world is cutting back on a project, delaying it or canceling it, if they are not moving forward with it, that’s pretty bearish.”